-AMD’s Ryzen 5000 series processors launch has shaken up the processors market and has given a big hit to Intel.
-Till now Intel’s 10th gen processors were the fastest in purely gaming tasks but the 5000 series from AMD has taken over Intel processors by a significant margin, not only in gaming but also in multitasking.
+AMD’s Ryzen 5000 series processors launch shook up the processors market and gave a big hit to Intel.
+Till now Intel’s 10th gen processors were among the fastest in purely gaming tasks but the 5000 series from AMD has taken over Intel processors by a significant margin, not only in gaming but also in multitasking.

 The most favourite processors from Intel have been the overclockable i5 processors in every generation.
 Similarly, the most sought processors from AMD from the last 3 years have been the Ryzen 5 chips.

 Ryzen 5 5600X directly challenges the Core i5 10600K and in this post, I will list down some important info related to both of them you need to know if you are looking to buy one of them for your new PC build.

 There is no direct comparison between Intel’s and AMD architectures but it’s important to know how each of these companies makes processors.
 The Intel Core i5 10600K uses a 14nm node which is quite old now but AMD’s 5600X is built on a 7nm node that is more power-efficient.

 i5 10600K uses the Comet Lake architecture while Ryzen 5600X is built on Zen 3 architecture which has improved core layout compared to the previous-gen processors from AMD.

 There isn’t much information available on how the Comet Lake architecture works except that we know it helped tweak the specifications of the 10th gen core processors.
 The 5600X on the other hand has a layout officially released from AMD which provides us with the info on how the cores and cache memory interacts with each other.

 |Specs||Ryzen 5 5600X||Intel Core i5 10600K|

 |Architecture||Zen 3||Comet Lake|